dcollien/ExpressionParser/Readme.md

 # Expression Parser

+## Install

+`npm install expressionparser`

+## Built-in Languages

+A built-in language called "formula" is provided as the default.

+    import { init, formula } from 'expressionparser'

+## Custom Language

 Parse simple expressions, in a language of your own description, such as:

     (A AND B) OR NOT (C OR D)